borisvanschooten/webcogs-ai-toolkit/README.md

 To regenerate the browser bundle, first install node.js and npm.
 Then install browserify and openai via npm install (see package.json).
 Once installed, run "bundle-openai.sh" to regenerate the file.

+## Webcogs app building toolkit: using the LLM as a compiler

+I find AI generated code is often accurate enough to use the AI like a *regular (powerful but slow and unreliable) compiler* that compiles specifications into code, without having to revert to idiosyncratic prompt engineering.
+However, this only works if the prompt is small and clear enough, without distractions, and the subject matter is sufficiently well-known.
+The current generation of AI coding tools and agents are not good enough to build or maintain large software bases, so there is still the need for a human architect.
+So, in order to make this *LLM-as-compiler* concept work for real-life problems, software has to be organized in a certain way.
+A main goal of software engineering is to make complex software manageable for humans.
+In the age of AI, I think there should also be something like *AI-oriented software engineering*.

+The Webcogs toolkit is basically an AI-oriented software engineering experiment to find out what works and what doesn't.
+First of all, it is based on the *prompts-as-code* principle.
+Normally, developers write a prompt to generate code, then they keep the code, but throw away the prompt.
+The prompts-as-code concept turns this around: prompts are specifications, so they should not only be kept, but also managed using software engineering principles, such as modularity and version control.
+The more prompts are treated as first-class citizens, the more easily code can be re-generated reliably.

+The envisioned development process looks something like this: software is subdivided into modules, some of which are fully AI-generated, while others are manually managed.
+The AI-generated modules are still tested and inspected by the developers, so this is not like vibe coding.
+Problems with generated modules can be resolved by improving the prompts rather than direct code editing.

-## Webcogs app building toolkit
+The Webcogs app building toolkit provides experimental solutions in two key areas:

-The basic idea behind the Webcogs app building toolkit is a kernel-plugin architecture, in which a hand-crafted kernel (aka core) orchestrates a set of plugins ('cogs') which can be completely AI generated.
-This takes the prompts-as-code idea a step further, by *using the LLM like a regular (powerful but slow and unreliable) compiler* that compiles specifications into code, but only for certain manageable and well-defined parts of your code.
-The toolkit provides two things:

-- a framework agnostic prompts-as-code build tool which supports modular prompt structuring.
-This allows building a prompt out of select parts of the core specifications, such as API docs and SQL and CSS definitions, along with plugin-specific prompt text.
+- Language and framework agnostic build tools, which support modular prompt structuring.
+This allows building a prompt out of select parts of the core specifications, such as API docs and SQL and CSS definitions, along with module-specific prompt text.
 It also includes a diff tool which shows differences between the current prompt and the prompt with which particular code was generated.
 It makes it easier to update AI generated code when specifications are updated, and fix issues with the AI generated code with prompt engineering rather than direct changes in the code.
+Currently two command line tools are provided, with a VS code extension on the way:
+  - buildcog - Build and diff single-file modules.
+Reads prompts from a prompt manifest that contains specifications for a set of modules, enabling handling of multiple modules with a single command.
+  - updatecoginplace - Modify files containing @webcog directives, which allow specific comments to be interpreted as prompts, and insert generated code at particular places while leaving the rest of the file as-is.
-- a framework that provides a specific core/plugin structure for web apps.
+- a framework that provides specific ways to structure your software in an AI friendly way, in particular a core/plugin structure for web apps, and a translation tool.
 The core app is a HTML single page application, where the plugins handle specific pages and widgets.

-### Using buildcog + a prompt manifest to structure prompts
+### Using buildcog + a prompt manifest to generate code in separate files

-Webcogs provides the **buildcog** tool, which takes a json file called a *prompt manifest* which it uses to build a prompt, then calls a LLM, and outputs the AI generated code to a target file.
+Webcogs provides the **buildcog** tool, which takes a json file called a *prompt manifest*, which is like a Makefile.
+It uses this file to build a prompt, then calls a LLM, and outputs the AI generated code to a target file.
 The prompt manifest defines the LLM model, prompts, and build targets.
 It enables you to structure your prompts in a modular framework-agnostic way.

 You can run the tool with a node command:
 ```